Building your plugin

-- According to the versioning strategy, that means that an API can remain deprecated before being dropped for 6 to 12 months.
+- According to this versioning strategy, an API can remain deprecated for up to 18 months, and for as short as 2 months.

 - Any release of a SonarQube plugin must at least depend on the latest LTS version of the SonarQube API.

-- For each SonarQube plugin there must be at least one release on each LTS version of SonarQube, which means at least one release every 6 months.
+- For each SonarQube plugin there must at least one release on each LTS version of SonarQube, which means at least one release each ~18 months.

 - An API is marked as deprecated with both:

 @deprecatedwhose message must start with "in x.y", for example: